 Mike Jones, PT, DPT, MHS, OCS, MTC holds a Doctor of Physical Therapy degree (2013) from the Massachusetts General Hospital Institute of Health Professions, a Master of Health Science in Orthopaedic Physical Therapy (2011) from the University of Indianapolis, and a Bachelor of Science in Physical Therapy (2000) from Indiana University.
 He is a Board Certified Specialist in Orthopaedic Physical Therapy through the American Board of Physical Therapy Specialties as well as being Manual Therapy Certified through the University of St. Augustine for Health Sciences.
 An experienced clinician with broad exposure to working with a variety of patient populations, Dr. Jones’ primary clinical interests lie in the management of patients with lower quarter musculoskeletal disorders.
 His research interests include investigation into the use of mobile device technologies in movement analysis within the clinical environment.
 Stemming from his administrative and teaching roles in the South College DPT program, he is also interested in inquiry into cognitive and non-cognitive factors as predictors of success in entry-level DPT education as well as the utility of multiple modes of instruction in anatomy for physical therapy students.
 He has taught in entry-level physical therapy education programs, post-professional orthopaedic residency programs, and continuing education courses for physical therapists.
-Dr. Jones serves as an Assistant Professor and the Director of Admissions for the South College DPT Program.
+Dr. Jones serves as an Assistant Professor for the South College DPT Program.

 Caitlin Kothe, PT, DPT, MS, CSCS, received a Doctor of Physical Therapy degree from Washington University in St Louis.
 Her education at the university’s Program in Physical Therapy was based on the Movement System Impairment method, which focuses on exercise and postural training to change faulty movement patterns during daily activities to improve function and assist in pain management.
 Caitlin completed her undergraduate education at Miami University in Ohio, where she was a member of the Varsity Synchronized Skating and Collegiate Figure Skating teams.
 She then received an M.S. in Health and Exercise Science at Colorado State University, specializing in neuromuscular control patterns of the ankle.
 She is a guest lecturer for the DPT program at Washington University in St. Louis on topics related to pain neuroscience and performing arts physical therapy.
 Caitlin is active in outpatient practice and has a dual emphasis on both chronic pain management throughout the lifespan and performing artists with acute and chronic injuries.
 Originally from Santa Rosa, California, she moved to the Knoxville area last year with her husband and two children in tow, and she now serves as an Instructor for the School of Physical Therapy at South College.